EPCCed/dirac-docs/docs/tursa-user-guide/sw-environment.md

     contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.

+!!! tip
+    You may wish to consider using [Spack on Tursa](spack.md) to manage your software installations and to help you compile software.

 By default, all users on Tursa start with the default software environment loaded.